OK optimists, I know what you're thinking:

 If you accept mediocrity in any area of your life and continue to tell yourself ‘everything is just great’ then I challenge you to ask yourself, 'why?'

 People who pride themselves on being optimistic all of the time will often do anything to avoid being seen as negative because they fear looking bad.
-I’m wary of people who are consistently positive and happy.
+I’m wary of people who are consistently overly optimistic and positive.
 We all know, life’s never picture perfect and always being 'positive' can be compensation for what’s really going on under the positive happy facade.
 You might be able to fool others but you can never fool yourself.

 Let’s bust a few myths around negativity and perpetual positivity: